superbox-dev/KEBA-KeEnergy-API/README.md

 # KEBA KeEnergy API

-A thin Python wrapper for the KEBA KeEnergy API.
+A Python wrapper for the KEBA KeEnergy API.

 ## Getting started